-In 1967 English playwright Joe Orton was to write a script for The Beatles’ third film.
+In 1967 English playwright Joe Orton was asked to write a script for The Beatles’ third film.

 Orton was a celebrated playwright in the London theatre.
-The Beatles’ manager Brian Epstein thought he might be the perfect writer for their third film, and Paul McCartney had previously invested £1,000 in one of Orton’s other plays, Loot.
+The Beatles’ manager Brian Epstein thought he might be the perfect writer for a Beatles film, and Paul McCartney had previously invested £1,000 in one of Orton’s other plays, Loot.

 Like the idea.
 Basically it is that there aren’t four young men.
 Just four aspects of one man.
 Sounds dreary, but as I thought about it I realised what wonderful opportunities it would give.

-The resulting script was Up Against It.
-Orton met Shenson on 16 January, and began writing what would become Up Against It.
+The resulting script was titled Up Against It.
+Orton met Shenson on 16 January, and began writing the script.
 He also met McCartney and Epstein on 24 January.
 A contract was drawn up, which allowed Orton to buy back the script rights if it were rejected.